prutik1993/cucumber_second_project_5.1/README.md

 # How my framework works

-For this priject I created BDD Framework (Behavior Driven Development).
+For this project I created BDD Framework (Behavior Driven Development).
 I used Java as a programming language and Maven as a build tool.
 Maven comes with easy folder stracture that help keep all my classes organized.
 Also Maven has pom.xml file, where I stored all plugins, goals, dependencies, profiles, versions.
-Maven also provide Target folder that stores all reports.
+Maven also provide Target folder where all reports are stored.
 I integrated Maven-Surefire-Plugin in order to execute the specific suites with tags using Maven commands (mvn clean test -Dcucumber.options="--tags @Smoke", mvn clean test -Dcucumber.options="--tags @Regression") and generate reports that will be store under Target folder that I mantion before.
 My framework integrated with JUnit for the Annotations to control test flow, Assertions for verification and reports.
 I used SeleniumWebDriver and WbeDriverManager to automate my web browser testing.
 I also implemented POM ans Singleton design paterns and used OOP principles.
 I centralized all web elements and page related methods in object repositories using PageFactory Class.
 Singleton allowed me to create a single driver instance  across my framework.